Last Updated on December 18, 2022

 What I would like to encourage you to do William, is to take a serious look at both sides of this debate.
 Thoroughly, and sincerely.
 Then let me know if you can honestly say that water fluoridation can be considered harmless to human health, and whether it has any real-world benefits to dental health, and that these are benefits (if any) that could not be more soundly achieved in other ways (even, for instance, through topical application of sodium fluoride—for which there is perhaps at least a small amount of evidence it hardens dental enamel to a meaningful degree).”

 Personally, I consider fluoridation of water, salt, and (in a few places) milk to be an evil affront to the dignity and spiritual integrity of Man.
-I recommend all folk seriously engaged on a Path of Spiritual Freedom, and those people interested in maintain good health, to avoid fluoride exposure, and to take measures to reduce eliminate this toxic substance from their body.
-I wrote a comprehensive article on this subject—namely, how to eliminate fluoride from the body—back in early 2012.
+I recommend all folk seriously engaged on a Path of Spiritual Freedom, and those people interested in maintaining good health, to minimise their fluoride exposure, and to take measures to reduce or eliminate this toxic substance from their body.
+I wrote a comprehensive article on this subject—namely, how to eliminate fluoride from the body—in early 2012.
 I recommend reading that and applying the knowledge it imparts.
 What follows is a much briefer look at some of the ways to assist the body in eliminating fluoride.

-Here are a few things that have shown to be effective in helping the body deal with and eliminate fluoride (if you have Amazon in your country, the following links may help with finding the products I am recommending, and may give me a small Amazon affiliate fee for my efforts):
+Here are a few things that have shown to be effective in helping the body deal with and eliminate fluoride (if you have Amazon in your country, the following links may help with finding the products I am recommending, and may give me a small Amazon affiliate fee for my time in sharing this with you):

 - Turmeric root (buy it fresh, or as a powder).
-Has many other great benefits, one of which is that it has been scientifically shown to protect the brain from the neurodegenerative effects of fluoride. — Try [amazon text=Flavor Of The Earth Organic Turmeric &asin=B00GF5WILI]
+Has many other great benefits, one of which is that it has been scientifically shown to protect the brain from the neurodegenerative effects of fluoride. — Try Flavor Of The Earth Organic Turmeric

-- Adequate [amazon text=boron&asin=B001ECXJ5Q] intake.
+- Adequate boron intake.
 You can also use borax for this—see my earlier article Reclaiming the Window of the Soul—de-fluoridating the pineal.

 - Dry saunas (this will not especially help the body eliminate fluoride, but may assist overall detoxification)